 Q. 2: "Won't the blockchain size get SO big that only the biggest computers can run it?".

 A: No. That’s a centralised thought process.
 Plus the fact chips are getting smaller and blockchain is getting bigger is a good one.
 There are no any "biggest computers" or supercomputers that will run the blockchain as it gets bigger.
-That time has come and passed, when there were mainframe computers used by governments alone, and for military purposes to prosecute endless wars where human lives were wasted in droves.
+That time has come and passed, when there were mainframe computers used by governments alone, and for military purposes to levy endless wars where human lives were wasted in droves.
 This is the 21st-century, and the millennials are rising.
 And besides, this question is otherwise sufficiently answered above already.

 More to the point really, the blockchain scalability question is what Jae Kwon’s Tendermint & Cosmos Network are addressing.
-Jae had told me in conversation, and I heard him say it on one of his YouTube vids.
+Jae had told me in a conversation, and I heard him say it on one of his YouTube vids.
 This is being done through interoperability — a seamless communication process among blockchains on the Internet, which would prevent any “centralized system susceptible to control” from happening.

 Q. 3 "If that happens, wouldn't we have a centralized system susceptible to control, thereby defeating the very purpose of blockchains?"

 A. That’s an invalid "if", on the strength of the analysis above in the answers to the prior questions.
 We can’t have a centralised blockchain.
 There’s no way this is possible.
 The whole piece advanced a centralisation argument, and yet both concealed and confused it with arguing that blockchain doesn’t mean the same thing as decentralisation.
 Blockchain is synonymous with decentralisation, and vice versa.